shorthouse/CoinWatch/README.md

 <p align="center">
    <img src="https://github.com/shorthouse/CoinWatch/assets/73708076/d931301f-80da-4cb7-9824-bdf1d4cdfaa3" width="750">
 </p>

+# ⭐ Features
+- Get a list of real-time prices and price changes of the top cryptocurrencies
+- Analyse coins in detail with animated price history graphs and market stats data
+- Search through thousands of cryptocurrencies by name or symbol
+- Create a personalized list of favourite cryptocurrencies

+# 🧬 Testing
+CoinWatch features an extensive test suite, using the following:
+ - JUnit for local tests
+ - Jetpack Compose testing APIs for instrumented tests
+ - Truth for assertions
+ - MockK for mocks

 # 🤝 Contributing
 Contributions to the project are welcome and highly encouraged!
 To get started, please check out the [contributing guidelines](https://github.com/shorthouse/CoinWatch/blob/main/CONTRIBUTING.md).